adamadair/Kata/kata02/kata02.md

 for values that are not in the array, which was not what I was focussed on.

 ## Day 2 notes (3/13/2016)
-1. This version was the simplest recursive version of the algorith written on Day 1.
+1. This version was the simplest recursive version of the algorithm written on Day 1.
 If you compare the 2 versions you will notice that the exit conditions are identical.
-The Day 1 and Day 2 represent the extent of what algorithms I would normally consider for solving the problem.
+The Day 1 and Day 2 programs represent the extent of what algorithms I would normally consider for solving the problem.
 The next 3 versions will be more difficult to come up with.